Performance and Coexistence Evaluation of IEEE 802.11be Multi-link Operation: Evaluation Methodology

-The MLO BSSs considered in the different scenarios are equipped with up to $3$ radio interfaces, each one operating on a different 20~MHz radio channel.
+The MLO BSSs considered in the different scenarios are equipped with up to $3$ radio interfaces, each one operating on a different 80~MHz radio channel.
 The channel mapping strategy implemented by each BSS is depicted in Fig.~\ref{Fig:scenario2}, where the colored boxes denote the corresponding links/channels in use.
 In particular: \begin{itemize} \item In Scenario I, BSS A uses Channels 1, 2, and 3. \item In Scenario II, both MLO BSSs use Channels 1, 2, and 3 simultaneously, thus modeling contention. \item In Scenario III, the two SL BSSs A and C employ orthogonal channels: Channel 1 and Channel 2, respectively.
-The MLO BSS B thus contends with BSS A to access Channel 1 and with BSS C to access Channel 2. \end{itemize} In all three scenarios, MLO BSSs operate according to either the MLSR or MLMR strategies presented in Section~\ref{mlodescription}.
+The MLO BSS B, employing both channels, thus contends with BSS A to access Channel 1 and with BSS C to access Channel 2. \end{itemize} In all three scenarios, MLO BSSs operate according to either the MLSR or MLMR strategies presented in Section~\ref{mlodescription}.
 These new MLO features are implemented atop a Wi-Fi state machine originally developed to study channel bonding and spatial reuse under SL, thus bringing to the next level our previous work that only focused on IEEE 802.11ax networks \cite{bellalta2015interactions,wilhelmi2021spatial}.
-We carry out long-run simulations of 100~s, gathering traces with more than 150000 entries to guarantee an accurate characterization of both throughput and delay.
+We carry out long-run simulations of 100~s, gathering traces with more than 150000 entries to guarantee an accurate characterization of both throughput and delay. \footnote{{While not reported for space constraints, the accuracy of our simulator was thoroughly validated using an extended version of the Markovian analytical models in \cite{bellalta2015interactions}, showing an excellent match.}}